Swimming Pool Accidents Lawyer

-Swimming pools come with expected risks.
+Whether you’re in Tampa, Lakeland, Ocala, Key West or Orlando, swimming pools come with expected risks.
 Adults should know that jumping into the shallow end of the pool could cause injury or that the area around the pool may be slippery when wet.
 However, pool owners do have an obligation to keep guests safe from unforeseen dangers.
 This includes upkeep of the pool, such as repairing broken handrails, ladders or drain covers.
 If an injury occurs due to poor pool maintenance, the homeowner may be liable for injuries.

 Pools are also attractive nuisances, which mean they are enticing to children.
 Pool owners have a responsibility to prevent children from entering their pool without permission.
 A child that wanders by a pool and falls in could drown in minutes.
-If there was not a security fence or locked gate, the property owner could be liable if a child is harmed accidently in their pool.
+If there was not a security fence or locked gate, the property owner could be liable if a child is harmed accidentally in their pool.

 Public or Commercial Swimming Pool Accidents

 Hotels, community centers and other places with commercial pools have a duty to prevent injuries to guests.
 If a person is injured or drowns due to lack of safety precautions, the facility may be liable for injuries.
 It depends on the circumstances, but in many cases, the business may be liable for a preventable pool injury.